Syntaf/wetrockpolice/README.md

 The asset pipeline is kept very simple intentionally.
 All assets are compressed, loaded and cached on a users first page visit, meaning there are no *page specific* JS/SCSS files.

-JS code is encapsulated into "controllers"; each controller is responsible for managing the functionality on a given type of page.
+JS code is encapsulated into vanilla "controllers"; each controller is responsible for managing the functionality on a given type of page.
 Since all of these controllers are loaded globally, you can immeditely use them at the bottom of your view template:

 ```erb
 <!-- area/rainy_day_options/index.html.erb -->